 Student Success Navigators provide an extra layer of support above and beyond academic planning for students who may require additional guidance to be successful in college.
 A Student Success Navigator will help remove barriers that may be getting in the way of a student’s ability to stay on track by assisting the student in helping to find resources and support through various offices and services on the campus.

 Advising for Parents

-The Family Educational Rights and Privacy Act (FERPA) prevents Henry Ford College from releasing your student's information to anyone without their written consent.
-You are welcome to join the student in the initial meeting with an advisor to address individual questions and concerns.
-For your student to develop independence and self-sufficiency, it is vital that they take the initiative to meet with their advisor and campus personnel individually throughout their journey at HFC.
+The Family Educational Rights and Privacy Act (FERPA) prevents Henry Ford College from providing your student's academic information unless they provide written consent.
+You are welcome to join your student in their initial meeting with an advisor to address individual questions and concerns.
+For your student to develop independence and self-sufficiency, it is vital that they take the initiative to meet with their advisor and other campus staff throughout their journey at HFC.

 Advisors can help students with: